-- Environmental conditionalities do not always require extra spending/costs.
-For example, sufficiency targets do often not require investments and are unlikely to involve higher operation costs. - Costs related to the implementation of environmental conditionalities must not per definition be eligible for State aid.
-Aid measures can be designed in a way that costs related to environmental conditionalities are borne by the beneficiary. - 4.
-Notwithstanding the boundaries formulated in the CJEU's caselaw regarding the assessment of the negative effects of aid on competition and trade in the internal market (see section 3, point 3), it is sometimes desirable, necessary or unavoidable to take environmental considerations into account as part of the assessment of potential negative effects of an aid measure on competition and trade.
+4. Notwithstanding the boundaries formulated in the CJEU's case law regarding the assessment of the negative effects of aid on competition and trade in the internal market (see section 3, point 1), it is sometimes desirable, necessary or unavoidable to take environmental considerations into account as part of the assessment of potential negative effects of an aid measure on competition and trade.
 This applies regardless of the aid objective pursued.

 Growing climate and biodiversity risks are liable to impact not only finance, but also competition and trade in most economic sectors.
 After all, providing aid to undertakings and sectors that are unlikely to be competitive for much longer in view of climate and biodiversity risks, and a fast changing regulatory framework, is likely to be inefficient and hamper competition and trade.
-This also underpins the approach taken by the Commission in the CEEAG: "These distortive effects can be particularly important when the aid is granted to projects that provide a limited transitory benefit but lock out cleaner technologies for a longer term, including those necessary to achieve the medium-term and long-term climate targets enshrined under the European Climate Law."
-For these reasons, supporting energy produced from fossil fuels is often considered to aggravate
+This also underpins the approach taken by the Commission in the CEEAG: "These distortive effects can be particularly important when the aid is granted to projects that provide a limited transitory benefit

-&lt;sup>16 See point 38 TCTF.
+17 See point 38 TCTF.
 The invitation to set environmental protection requirements only applies to aid for additional costs due to exceptionally severe increases in natural gas and electricity prices (section 2.4 TCTF) and to aid for accelerated investments in sectors strategic for the transition towards a net-zero economy (section 2.8 TCTF).

-&lt;sup>17 In a Lithuanian aid scheme (SA.
+18 In a Lithuanian aid scheme (SA.
 103781) aimed at remedying the energy price increases faced by undertakings that are directly or indirectly affected by the serious disturbance of the economy caused by the Russian aggression against Ukraine (section 2.4 TCTF), the authorities require undertakings applying for aid to either stop fossil fuel (gas) use or reduce their fossil fuel consumption by at least 20% while investing the aid received under the notified measure in order to enable reduction in fossil fuel consumption.
 Many Member States have adopted similar aid schemes but without any environmental conditionalities.
-For an example of a condition that incentivises energy savings without requiring extra investments from and therefore extra aid to beneficiaries, please refer to point 71(e) TCTF.
+19 For an example of a condition that incentivises energy savings without requiring extra investments from and therefore extra aid to beneficiaries, please refer to point 71(e) TCTF.
 In this point, the Commission specifies that in determining the maximum eligible costs based on consumption of natural gas and electricity, it will not take into account any costs related to a consumption that exceeds 70% of the consumption in the same period in the prior year.